Meet the St. Mary's Church Team

 Rev. Heather Wilcox

-My name is Heather and having grown up in Essex, I spent my early adulthood living in Kings Lynn, Norfolk, where I trained as a nurse, working there for 19 years in various roles before specialising in anticoagulation and setting up a nurse led Deep Vein Thrombosis clinic.
+Having grown up in Essex, I spent my early adulthood living in Kings Lynn, Norfolk, where I trained as a nurse, working there for 19 years in various roles before specialising in anticoagulation and setting up a nurse led Deep Vein Thrombosis clinic.
 In Kings Lynn I met my husband and we had our two children both adults now, Megan who is married to Scott and lives in Long Stratton and Luke who still lives with us.
-13 years ago, I was ordained and following my curacy on the coast in Pakefield just south of Lowestoft, I have spent the last 10 years in a group of parishes centred around Long Stratton back in Norfolk.
+15 years ago, I was ordained and following my curacy on the coast in Pakefield just south of Lowestoft, I spent the next 10 years in a group of parishes centred around Long Stratton just south of Norwich in Norfolk.

 You can contact Rev Heather at: firstname.lastname@example.org